November 06, 2018

 6:30 – 8 p.m.

-This evening panel discussion focusing on the legacy of La Roche College’s Pacem In Terris program will feature notable alums of the program and the impact the program has made on their lives.
-Established in 1993, the College’s Pacem In Terris program brought students from war-torn and developing nations to study at La Roche.
+This evening panel discussion focusing on the legacy of La Roche University’s Pacem In Terris program will feature notable alums of the program and the impact the program has made on their lives.
+Established in 1993, the University’s Pacem In Terris program brought students from war-torn and developing nations to study at La Roche.

-Sister Rita Yeasted, SFCC, Ph.D., La Roche College faculty member and scholar, will moderate the discussion that will address the history and legacy of the Pacem In Terris program on the College, students, and surrounding community – then and now.
+Sister Rita Yeasted, SFCC, Ph.D., La Roche University faculty member and scholar, will moderate the discussion that will address the history and legacy of the Pacem In Terris program on the University, students, and surrounding community – then and now.

 Please note the time change: The official program will begin at 7 p.m.
 Networking and refreshments/snacks will be available for the first 30 minutes.